 - Are disqualified under Sections 178 and 180 of the Charities Act 2011, because for example, you are an undischarged bankrupt or have an unspent conviction for an offence of dishonesty or deception.

 - Have previously been removed from trusteeship of a charity by the court or charity commissioners or is under a disqualification order under the Company Directors Disqualification Act.

 - Keep clear, accurate records of the BPA’s financial transactions

 - Manage the BPA’s budget, issue bills and organise receipts and payments of charity and volunteer expenses

 - Manage the bank account and restricted fund accounts in consultation with the rest of the committee

 - Manage income from multiple income streams, including grants, donations, PayPal, JustGiving, Easy Fundraising, Virgin Money, etc.

 - Monitor and report on the financial health of the organisation and give an annual financial report at the AGM

-- Attend other meetings (approximately one virtual meeting a month, except for the 2-3 instances per year where there are face-to-face meetings)
+- Attend meetings (approximately 10 virtual meetings per year, except for the 1-2 instances per year where there are face-to-face meetings – covid permitting)